NEWS GIGS MP3 GALLERY HISTORY DISCOGRAPHY ORDERING PRESSKIT

 Part 1 Part 2 Part 3 Part 4 Part 5 Part 6 Part 8 Part 9

-An Extensive History of the Cannanes
+An Extensive History of The Cannanes

-Part 7 : 2000-03 : Enter the noughties!
+Part 7 : 2000-02 : Enter the noughties!

-OCT 2000 US TOUR
+2000 ~ 2 ALBUMS! + A US TOUR

 photo

-To celebrate the release of Communication at an unknown rate CD we returned to the US, in October of 2000 for an East Coast tour with Guy Blackman on bass and Stewart Anderson on drums + numerous guests including Chris Coyle from Empress and Mary Wyer from Even As we Speak
+To celebrate the October releases of Communication at an unknown rate CD/LP and Living the dream CD and the Electro 2000(aka Insound) EP... we returned to the US for an East Coast tour with Guy Blackman on bass and Stewart Anderson on drums + numerous guests including Chris Coyle from UK. band Empress and Mary Wyer from Australian band Even As we Speak.

 We didn't keep a tour diary for some strange reason ( seems everyone assumed someone else was doing it! ) so we'll have to collectively rack our brains and try and remember some stuff and slot it in here some time in the future.
+The tour consisted of eight dates starting in Easthampton MA and ending at The Galaxy Hut Arlington VA.

-2001 - THE YEAR IN REVIEW
+2001 ~ THE YEAR IN REVIEW

 CANNANES.COM: THE BEGINNING

-2001 began with perhaps our hugest project since we published our book, we finally set up cannanes.com which is now the "official" Cannanes website, bringing together our old darnet site run by our dear friend Jerome Gaynor of St Louis for a good long while, & our homepage.com site set up in 2000 as a testing ground for our website skills.
+2001 began with perhaps our hugest project since we published our book, we finally registered the domain cannanes.com which is now the "official" Cannanes website, bringing together our old darnet site run by our dear friend Jerome Gaynor of St Louis for a good long while, & our homepage.com site set up in 2000 as a testing ground for our website skills.
 It should also be mentioned here (if it hasn't elsewhere) that the first Cannanes website was set up and maintained by Neil Johnson on a very early Australian band specific site called Wood & Wire many years ago.

 photo